standard-ian/algorithms_and_complexity/Program4/README.md

 ### Repo for CS350 Homework 4

-Create a venv and install the requirements listed below to run pytest suite and benchmarking
+Create a venv and install the requirements listed below to run pytest suite and benchmarking.

+If running the pytest suite on Windows, comment out 3 naiive solution tests that will timout and kill test session.

+See notes in `test_min_sum.py` for more info.

+For basic tests, just run the file `min_sum.py`

 Windows: